Tiny-Home-Consulting/Dependiject/README.md

 ### The Problem

+We wanted simple dependency injection for SwiftUI, but found all well-known existing solutions inadequate.

 SwinjectStoryboard is specially designed to work with AppKit and UIKit applications that use storyboards for their UI.
 It's a great library, but the fact that it requires a storyboard limits its usefulness in a SwiftUI application.